Children are multifaceted like a prism. They all deserve an education that reflects their unique identities.

 Students of color, those from low-income areas, and those who identify as LGBTQ+ face oppression based on their multiple identities.
 Teach For America is committed to safety, fairness, and dignity for all students.
 That’s why we’re taking a stand.

-Our LGBTQ+ Community Initiative aims to create a more intersectional movement to end educational inequity by encouraging more LGBTQ+ leaders to teach.
+Our National Prism Alliances aim to create a more intersectional movement to end educational inequity by encouraging more LGBTQ+ leaders to teach.

 Taking a Stand on LGBTQ+ Students’ Rights